-Devoting marketing resources to your recruiting effort should be no different than any other marketing campaign.
-Taking a set it and forget it approach might have worked 20 years ago, but competition is stiff for top quality candidates, especially if you are hiring in a smaller market.
+Devoting to find employees job recruitment marketing resources to your recruiting effort should be no different than any other marketing campaign.
+Taking a set it and forget it approach might have worked 20 years ago.
+But competition is stiff for top quality candidates, especially if you are hiring in a smaller market.

-Whether you are hiring your first employee, or scaling your startup, there are a number of avenues that can be explored.
+There are a number of avenues that can be explored whether you are hiring your first employee, or scaling your startup.
 For inexperienced marketers the prospect of adding recruiting into their daily marketing strategy can be a bit overwhelming.
 That is why many choose to outsource their recruitment marketing efforts to the Your Business Marketer team.

 How to Find Good Employees

 Recruiting is sales, point blank.
 You are actively trying to sell your company to someone in hopes that they will jump on your bandwagon.
 Many companies that struggle to find quality candidates fail on multiple fronts.
 Most want high quality candidates with minimal investment.

 COVID-19 shook up the job pool, but historically, top flight candidates have to be pulled from their existing job.
 Sure they might passively peek over the fence every now and then, but if you are not actively telling them what they are missing out on, they will never find your company.

 Where to Find Employees?

 Do a quick search for “jobs near me” and you will find millions of search results.
 The prospect is just as overwhelming for employees as it is for the employers trying to break through the noise and stand out.
 So, how can you stand out from your competitors?

 Start by investing in organic resources.
 Digital spaces like your website and social media profiles are a great way to generate exposure and provide candidates with an inside look into your company.
 Any candidate worth their salt will naturally gravitate towards these mediums as they virtually interview potential employers.